-RAG status reporting is extremely effective in a program or portfolio environment because it enables the organization to relate to create a summary report that consolidates all the status reports from a number of projects into one simple spreadsheet.
+RAG status reporting is extremely effective in a program or portfolio environment because it enables the organization to relate to creating a summary report that consolidates all the status reports from a number of projects into one simple spreadsheet.
 This can be used by the senior management in the organization to quickly identify those projects which are in trouble and need support from the organization to address weaknesses.
-The dangers of this approach is it relies on the project managers being confident enough to give genuine reports on project status.
-This raises a cultural issue about the way we use RAG status reports as part of a project management environment and the reactions of the organisation when a project manager sets project to red.
-Everyone in the organisation needs a clear indication of what red means and then they need to behave in an appropriate way to address the underlying problems in the project not just “shoot the messenger“.
+The dangers of this approach are it relies on the project managers being confident enough to give genuine reports on project status.
+This raises a cultural issue about the way we use RAG status reports as part of a project management environment and the reactions of the organization when a project manager sets project to red.
+Everyone in the organization needs a clear indication of what red means and then they need to behave in an appropriate way to address the underlying problems in the project not just “shoot the messenger“.

 Rag Status Indicators and Actions